Exposure Modes for a DSLR

 Exposure Mode Settings

 In manual mode, you control both aperture and shutter speed.
-Use the exposure meter to help you adjust the aperture and shutter speed to the correct settings.
+Use the exposure meter to help you adjust the aperture and shutter speed for balanced exposure.
 In this mode, it's important to understand how lighting levels affect exposure.
 Manual mode gives you complete control over your camera and the outcome of the image.

-This example shows how manual mode can be used to take a successful image by giving you control to adjust for the scenario.
-Photo by DINFOS PAVILION Team
+The photograph below of the U.S. Air Force Honor Guard Drill Team at attention during a parade demonstrates how manual mode can be used to take a successful image by giving you control to adjust for the scene.

 Armed unit of service man dressed in formal uniform standing at attention during a celebration with confetti flying in the air